-We would like your input.
-The Informatics Committee is exploring the idea of offering an ongoing, online, credit-bearing, case-based education product.
-Our goal is to help pathologists learn about important informatics topics within the context of realistic scenarios that reflect situations they can encounter in their day-to-day practice.
+The Informatics Committee developed these cases with the goal to help pathologists learn about important informatics topics within the context of realistic scenarios that reflect situations they can encounter in their day-to-day practice.

 About the Cases